RocketChat/docs-old/guides/omnichannel-guides/omnichannel/README.md

 Send an email to [omni@rocket.chat](mailto:omni@rocket.chat) to request an API key.
 These are processed as time allows, and may take a few days, but you should have your key and secret soon enough.

 1. Enable Facebook integration.
-2. Enter your _OmniChannel API Key_
+2. Enter your _OmniChannel API Key_.
 3. _Enter OmniChannel API Secret_. **Save** the changes.

 ‌